Netherlands has banned Google services in its schools

 spy

 The Ministry's investigators they signed a letter to the Dutch Parliament explaining their concerns and recommended that immediate measures be taken for privacy and data security when using the aforementioned Google products.
-They also said they held meetings with several major tech companies, including Google, Microsoft and Zoom, about data protection and the need to increase transparency about how user data is used by their respective products.
+They also reported that they held meetings with several major tech companies, including Google, Microsoft and Zoom, to data and the need to increase transparency about how user data is used by their respective products.

 Google has agreed to release new versions of Chrome and ChromeOS by next year, promising that they will better comply with the requirements of the Dutch education sector.
 Researchers will review these versions at launch before they are given the green light.